imarchis/angular-hook-orm/README.md

  ### Entities
+   Entites are objects of your system that have an established identity, meaning they are instances of your objects that also have/will have a record of their data stored in the database.

    #### hook()
+   This method is used to define a "hook" for the entity. (see the [Hooks](#hooks) section above for more details).

 ```javascript
   entity.hook('hook_name', details_obj)
 ```
    #### unhook()
+   This method is used to remove a pre-defined hook.

 ```javascript
   entity.unhook('hook_name')
 ```
    #### emptyHook()
+   This method is used for resetting the previously defined associations of this hook.

 ```javascript
   entity.emptyHook('hook_name')
 ```
    #### assign()
+   This method is used to assign an entity to this pre-defined hook.

 ```javascript
   entity.assign('hook_name', entity2)
 ```
    #### grab()
+   This method is used for fetching the entities previously assigned to this hook.

 ```javascript
   entity.grab('hook_name')
 ```
    #### countAssigned()
+   This method is returns the number of entities currently associated to this hook.

 ```javascript
   entity.countAssigned('hook_name')
 ```

  ### Repositories
+ Repositories are factories that are designed to hold custom methods for fetching entities of a specific table.
+ Think of them as the place to save all your entity specific logic, like specific queries or operations.